 What are disengaged employees?

 Employee disengagement happens when individuals are emotionally disconnected from their work and unmotivated to perform at their fullest potential.
-It’s rarely the problem of a few indifferent employees — disengagement affects the entire organization, reducing productivity and overall performance across departments.
+It’s rarely the problem of a few indifferent employees — disengagement implacts the entire organization, reducing productivity and overall performance across departments.

 Employee disengagement shows up in various ways, including:

-• Decreased enthusiasm for tasks
+- Decreased enthusiasm for tasks

-• Reduced collaboration with colleagues
+- Reduced collaboration with colleagues

-• General sense of apathy toward organizational goals
+- General sense of apathy toward organizational goals

-• Absenteeism or “presenteeism” (showing up physically but putting in the bare minimum)
+- Absenteeism or “presenteeism” (showing up physically but putting in the bare minimum)

 A lack of engagement has far-reaching consequences on individual performance, team dynamics and overall company culture.
+It can also impact customer relationships, as employees may be less invested in their well-being during interaction which results in poor communication and service.

 6 costly effects of disengaged employees